-Seed production of streambank wheatgrass has been very successful under cultivated conditions.
+Seed production of streambank and thickspike wheatgrass has been very successful under cultivated conditions.
 Row spacing of 28 to 36 inches are recommended (although rhizomatous, they should be maintained in rows).
 Cultivation may be needed to maintain rows.

 Seed fields are productive for two to four years.
 Average production of 100 to 250 pounds per acre can be expected under dryland conditions in 14 inch plus rainfall areas.
 Average production of 200 to 400 pounds per acre can be expected under irrigated conditions.
-Swathing, followed by combining of the cured windrows, best completes harvesting.
+Harvesting is best completed by swathing, followed by combining of the cured windrows.
 The seed heads readily shatter and require close scrutiny of maturing stands.
 Seed is generally harvested in mid July to mid August.